devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 ```

 So far nothing different from usual lists, except that generator yields data in
-chunks which are consumed by caller.
-But generators can not only return values, but
+chunks which are consumed by the caller.
+But generators can not only return values,
-also _receive_ them from "outside", which allows one to modify its behavior.
+they can also _receive_ them from "outside", which allows one to modify its behavior.
 Next section explains how.

 <hr class="with-margin">
 <h4 class="header" id="send">Sending Values into Generator</h4>

-The special method `send()` allows one to pass a value into generator.
+The special method `send()` allows one to pass a value into the generator.
 This
-method allows to treat generator as a _coroutine_, in other words -- a supplementary
+method allows treating generator as a _coroutine_, in other words -- a supplementary
 program with its own computation state which is executed asynchronously.
-(For more rigorous
+(For a more rigorous
 definition of coroutine please refer, for example, [this link](https://en.wikipedia.org/wiki/Coroutine)).

 For example, consider the following use case.
 One has a list of file names generated
 while training machine learning model.
-Some of them contains intermediate model's weights
+Some of them contain intermediate model's weights
 computed during training.
 Each of these files contains relevant validation loss in their names.
-We want to iterate through these files and extract loss values using specific [regular expression](https://docs.python.org/3/howto/regex.html#regex-howto).
+We want to iterate through these files and extract loss values using a specific [regular expression](https://docs.python.org/3/howto/regex.html#regex-howto).
 All files
-that doesn't match should be ignored.
+that don't match should be ignored.
 The following snippet shows how this goal
-could be achieved using generating function:
+could be achieved using a generating function:

 <script src="https://gist.github.com/devforfu/e0556ae5a471f28f3a3e4fad7795dd5f.js"></script>

 Line **41** creates a generator with default regex string.
 Line **43** sends
-filename into generator and if returned value is not **False**, prints extracted
+filename into the generator and if the returned value is not **False**, prints extracted
 loss.
 Also note `apply()` function defined in lines **23-28**.
 Each newly
 created generator should accept **None** as first sent value.
 Then, because
-there are two `yield` statements in generator, we continue sending **None** before
+there are two `yield` statements in the generator, we continue sending **None** before
-sending actual value to advance generator's state to an appropriate line of execution.
+sending an actual value to advance generator's state to an appropriate line of execution.
 Generally speaking, each `send()` call advances generator to next `yield` and
 returns value from the right side of that statement.